tencentyun/intlcloud-documents/product/存储/对象存储 4.0/开发者指南/对象/对象概述_intl.md

 An object is the basic unit of COS, and is stored in a bucket just like a photo stored in an album.
 You can manage objects in different ways including Tencent Cloud Console, APIs, and SDKs.
 Its naming format is `<ObjectKey>`.

->!Objects can be uploaded via simple upload or multipart upload.
+>Objects can be uploaded via simple upload or multipart upload.
 >- Use simple upload for objects less than 5 GB.
 >- Multipart upload is limited to not more than 10,000 parts of 5 GB each and a maximum object size of 48.82 TB.